softwarerero/meteor-issues/README.md

 * User selects are not updated correctly
 * Users in the template handler 'userName' are sometimes found and sometimes not.
+* Deleting versions and issues leads to an error "operation: pre-submit validation, error: Error: failed validation".